seanpm2001/smithy/docs/source/1.0/spec/core/traits.rst

     define structures that reference resource properties without having to repeat the target definition.

-The shape targetted by the member marked with this trait will have its members used for resource property bindings.
+The shape targeted by the member marked with this trait will have its members used for resource property bindings.
 These members may not use :ref:`property-trait`, or :ref:`notProperty-trait`, and Smithy will not perform any resource property binding exclusion , or bindings with mismatched property names.